Smile (actress): Personal life

 Smile married Pyae Maung, a golfer who played for the Myanmar National Golf Team.
 Their careers evolved from the arts and sports to the telecom industry in 2006 with what started as a calling card business based in London.
 In 2012, they founded VMG Telecoms and launched VoIP application Ytalk.
 Under the names of Smile Empire and Smile Online Cinema, their businesses have evolved to the realms of digital content partnerships, mobile payment apps, entertainment, gaming, and hospitality.

-Smile also owns Simile Hotel in Pyin Oo Lwin, and Smile Mart in Yangon.
+Smile also owns Smile Hotel in Pyin Oo Lwin, and Smile Mart in Yangon.
 However, their main business source is unknown.

 In August 2022, the couple purchased a mansion owned by American YouTuber Jeffree Star, which was worth US$16.7 million.

 They have two daughters, Su Nadi Maung and Su Yati Maung.
 Her eldest daughter, Su Nadi Maung (Portia) is a model.

 Political activities

 Smile joined the campaign supporting Aung San Suu Kyi's defense of Myanmar against genocide charges related to the Rohingya crisis at the UN's top court in The Hague in December 2019.

 In the aftermath of the 2021 Myanmar coup d'état, she participated in the early anti-junta movements and protests.
 She donated 100,000 Kyat to each of the ten protesters who fell during the crackdown on anti-junta movements in Mandalay.

 On 14 March 2021, Smile faced accusations from an anti-junta group of being involved in arms trafficking for the military junta, leading to a boycott call against her.
 However, she denied all the accusations, humorously clarifying that she only had a "mango gun" (a traditional food).
 She added, "If I made a profit from selling weapons and drugs that can kill others, may everything I eat turn to poison and lead to my death".

 On 10 February 2021, she donated all the food from her Smile Mart to the protesters on the streets.
 She donated snacks carried by a car full to the anti-junta protestors in Yangon.
 She also donated helmets, goggles, and fire extinguishers to the protesters on the frontline.